-“As the majority of UON staff are covered by an Enterprise Agreement, which is highly prescriptive and equitable in nature, we focus our attention on the pay gap caused by under-representation of women at senior levels of the organisation and senior staff remuneration to ensure UON does not perpetuate the gender pay gap,” Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall said.
+“As the majority of UON staff are covered by an Enterprise Agreement, which is highly prescriptive and equitable in nature, we focus our attention on the pay gap caused by under-representation of women at senior levels of the organisation and senior staff remuneration to ensure UON does not perpetuate the gender pay gap,” Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Associate Professor Kevin Hall said.

 “Supporting women to move through to senior positions across all faculties and divisions is key and is a focus of the work being done across UON.

 “Ensuring senior women are equally remunerated for the same work as their male colleagues is also a focus, as is ensuring that women are provided opportunities in historically male dominated areas such as science and engineering,” Kevin said.

 The University has published its Workforce Gender Equity Plan which outlines a suite of actions proposed (under the SAGE Athena SWAN action plan and more broadly) to address known gaps and other issues.
 The plan outlines the University’s actions that underpin a shared commitment to:

 - Foster an inclusive and equitable organisational culture

 - Embed accountability for leaders in gender equity